apache/flink/docs/ops/cli.md

      -s,--fromSavepoint <savepointPath>   Path to a savepoint to restore the job from (for example
                                           hdfs:///flink/savepoint-1537).
-     -sae,--shutdownOnAttachedExit        If the job is submitted in attached mode, perform a best-effort cluster
-                                          shutdown when the CLI is terminated
-                                          abruptly, e.g., in response to a user interrupt, such as typing Ctrl + C.
   Options for yarn-cluster mode:
      -d,--detached                        If present, runs the job in detached mode